Pros and Cons of Private Prisons

 How Many Private Prisons are in the United States?

 According to the Sentencing Project, the nation’s highest number of inmates ever are jailed in private prisons.
 Problems that exist within the system will only improve with policy changes at the Department of Justice.
 A good first step would be rolling back the 2017 legislation aimed at increasing the length of time a person can be charged for drug and immigration offenses.

-Private prisons incarcerated 128,063 people in 2016, which is 8.5% of the total state and federal prison population.
-According to the Bureau of Justice Statistics, there are 1,506,800 incarcerated people total in the US This number has increased by 47% since the year 2000, while the public prison population has only increased by 9%.
-This indicates we are reaching staggering numbers of inmates in private correctional facilities.
+Private prisons incarcerated 121,718 people in 2017, which is 8.2% of the total state and federal prison population.
+According to the Bureau of Justice Statistics, there were 1,430,800 incarcerated people total in the US at year-end 2019.

-The states with the highest populations of people incarcerated in private prisons, which housed 20% of their overall prison populations in 2016 (BJS), include:
+The states with the highest populations of people incarcerated in private prisons, which housed more than 20% of their overall prison populations in 2019 (BJS), include:

 - New Mexico

 - Private prison facilities housed 18% of the federal prison population and 7% of state prisoners in 2016 (BJS, ACLU).

 - There are 1.6 million prisoners in US prisons, with 92% housed in public prisons and 8% housed in private prisons (Reason Foundation).